Donald Trump has said he will speak to Vladimir Putin on Tuesday as military chiefs prepare to discuss peacekeeping plans in London.

 “We will be talking about land.
 We will be talking about power plants,” he said.

-Following a virtual meeting on Saturday with the leaders of 26 other nations, plus representatives from the EU and Nato, the Mr Starmer said there had been “new commitments” offered and planning would now move into an “operational phase”.
+Following a virtual meeting on Saturday with the leaders of 26 other nations, plus representatives of the EU and Nato, Mr Starmer said there had been “new commitments” offered, and that planning would now move into an “operational phase”.

 But it remains unclear which nations have committed troops to a peacekeeping operation, while several have suggested such talks are premature given the lack of a ceasefire.

-Mr Putin is also likely to object to any agreement that involves European or Nato troops being stationed in Ukraine, although Mr Zelenskiy sees this as essential to deterring future Russian aggression.
+Mr Putin is also likely to object to any agreement that involves European or Nato troops being stationed in Ukraine, although Mr Zelenskiy sees such a step as essential to deterring future Russian aggression.

 Meanwhile, the fighting continues, with Ukraine said to be under increasing pressure in the eastern Donetsk region, part of which has been under Russian control since 2014.